-When we speak about the adventure, adrenaline and excitement; the first thing that comes to mind is Victoria Falls, one of Southern Africa’s top travel destinations.
+When we speak about the adventure, adrenaline and excitement; the first thing that comes to mind is Victoria Falls Tours, one of Southern Africa’s top travel destinations.
 The falls on the Zambezi River form the border between Zambia and Zimbabwe and are a rare sight of breath-taking beauty and splendour.

-The Kololo tribe who lived in the area in the 1800s called it ‘Mosi-oa-Tunya‘ – ‘The Smoke that Thunders‘ as the falls produce a beautiful rising spray that can be seen from a distance and a thunder like sound that can also be heard from afar.
+The Kololo tribe who lived in the area in the 1800s called it ‘Mosi-oa-Tunya‘ – ‘The Smoke that Thunders‘ as the falls produce a beautiful rising spray that can be seen from a distance and a thunder like sound that can also be heard from a far.
 In modern terms, Victoria Falls is known as the world’s largest curtain of falling water.
-At the height of the rainy season, more than 500 million cubic metres of water per minute dwindled over the edge, over a width of nearly two kilometres, into a gorge over one hundred metres below.
+At the height of the rainy season, more than 500 million cubic metres of water per minute dwindled over the edge.
+This dwindled over a width of nearly two kilometers.
+The water dwindled into a gorge over one hundred metres below.

 History Of The Victoria Falls